Barcode Basics: What to Know About Barcodes and UPCs for Product Labels

 2. GS1-128 and ITF-14: GS1-128 is a high-capacity barcode that uses application identifiers to encode multiple data elements in one symbol.
 Useful for complex supply chain needs.
 ITF-14 is designed specifically to encode a Global Trade Item Number (GTIN) on corrugated materials, which makes it the standard for tracking trade items in bulk through distribution.

 3. Two-dimensional (2D) barcodes: Think of 2D barcodes as the next-generation form of the typical 1D barcodes you see on most product packaging.
 The most common 2D barcode is the QR code.
 2D barcodes encode data both horizontally and vertically, which lets them hold a lot more information in less space.
+And they’re about to become a much bigger deal at retail — more on that in the next section.

 Different types of product barcodes